martijnkunstman/GLU-game-snake-multiplayer/README.md

 # GLU-Game-Snake-Multiplayer

-git init
-npm init
-npm install express
-npm install socket.io
+A multiplayer snake game using node express and socket.io